admaloch/personal-portfolio/README.md

 # Personal portfolio page

 <b>About this Project:</b><br/>
 This is an early portfolio project built with HTML, CSS, and JavaScript.
-Recently, I updated and improved some of the code and got rid of some unnecessary features.
+Recently updated with improved design and updated projects.

 <b>Technologies used:</b><br/>
 --HTML<br/>